Once upon a time, the graduated and extended repayment plans were the best options available for many borrowers.

 The first type is public service forgiveness.
 If you make payments on time for 10 years, and have certified public service employment, the remaining balance on your student loans is forgiven.
 If you were on the extended or graduated repayment plans, and were working the same job, but paying even more each month, you would not qualify for student loan forgiveness.

 The second type of forgiveness happens after 20 years on PAYE or 25 years of IBR.
 Anyone qualifies for the second type of forgiveness, regardless of what job you work or how much you pay.
-(FYI: for this second type of forgiveness, the debt forgiven may be taxed).
+(FYI: for this second type of forgiveness, the debt forgiven may be taxed in the future).
 Compare this perk to the extended repayment plan… which can last up to 30 years!
 If you were on the PAYE plan, you could only pay a portion of your debt and have the remainder forgiven after 20 years.
 On the extended payment plan, you could end up paying the full amount plus interest over the course of 30 years.

 When is a graduated or extended repayment plan a good idea?